ducklang-community/ducklang/README.md

 dklng run github:<your-username>/hello
 ```

-* Continue hacking on your repo :)
+* Continue hacking on your new repo :)

 ## Help us grow 🐥